seanymcelroy/CV/README.md

 #### **Jan 2021 - Current - Software Engineer Sonitus Systems**

-I'm currently working on connecting IOT sensors to the Sonitus' cloud, this involves handling incoming MQTT messages, storing those messages in a database and displaying data to Sonitus staff with a user interface.
+I'm currently working on connecting IOT sensors to the Sonitus' cloud, this involves handling incoming MQTT messages, storing those messages in a NoSQL database and visualizing the data to Sonitus staff with Python libraries and a Jupyter notebook.
 I have also automated the user acceptance testing with Python.

 Duties Included: